Madchristian/Madchristian.github.io/_posts/2023-07-04-swift-optimizing-ios-app.md

   path: https://images.cstrube.de/uploads/original/c4/85/426ac01432c4f36c3efe6e42c7d7.webp
   lqip: data:image/jpeg;base64,/9j/4AAQSkZJRgABAQAAAQABAAD/2wBDAAYEBAQFBAYFBQYJBgUGCQsIBgYICwwKCgsKCgwQDAwMDAwMEAwMDAwMDAwMDAwMDAwMDAwMDAwMDAwMDAwMDAz/2wBDAQcHBw0MDRgQEBgUDg4OFBQODg4OFBEMDAwMDBERDAwMDAwMEQwMDAwMDAwMDAwMDAwMDAwMDAwMDAwMDAwMDAz/wAARCAAPABQDAREAAhEBAxEB/8QAGAAAAgMAAAAAAAAAAAAAAAAAAgMEBgf/xAArEAABAwMBAw0AAAAAAAAAAAACARESAAMEIQUxUQYTFSIjM0FTYnGCodH/xAAYAQEAAwEAAAAAAAAAAAAAAAACAAMEAf/EACQRAAEDAgQHAAAAAAAAAAAAAAEAAhEDEgQiUWETIUFSkrLi/9oADAMBAAIRAxEAPwDL8jbmZiLbW1klbt3EIU3aKK6u4lxrokkgIVC1oBIm5KLlnti2CAOQpiSusVD76lMMdqqDiGaHy+VK6ay25yfbThL1Si8dz0J5StVuaN1Xci4tyzaHJtmAgpwJ0R3XXfwqCQTCFVrXAXGIlDbDCTzF+QflMOfoqODS7vVFPIk0C76Tv4zePvVfRbJzTuv/2Q==
 ---
-# Optimizing an iOS Application: A Case Study

 In the last couple of days, we've embarked on an exciting journey of improving and optimizing an iOS application, the `parkplatzmanager` app.
 In this blog post, we will walk you through some of the changes we made and how they led to a more efficient and well-structured app.

 ## Introduction